 What is a Gunwale on a Boat?

-Experienced captions typically know their boat like the back of their hand, understanding every detail as if it were second nature.
+Experienced captains typically know their boat like the back of their hand, understanding every detail as if it were second nature.
 And this knowledge isn't just for showing off – it's key for boat maintenance and safety!

 One often overlooked (yet essential) part of a boat is the gunwale.
 But what is a gunwale, and why is it important?
 This post will explore everything you should know about this critical structural element.